Elizabeth Monroe

 Elizabeth Monroe (née Kortright; June 30, 1768 – September 23, 1830) was the first lady of the United States from 1817 to 1825, as the wife of James Monroe, fifth president of the United States.
-Due to the fragile condition of Elizabeth's health, many of the duties of official White House hostess were assumed by her eldest daughter, Eliza Monroe Hay.
+Due to the fragile condition of Monroe's health, many of her duties as the official White House hostess were assumed by her eldest daughter, Eliza Monroe Hay.

-Birth, parents, and childhood
+Birth, parents, and childhood (1768–1778)

-Born in New York City on June 30, 1768, Elizabeth was the youngest daughter of Lawrence Kortright, a wealthy merchant, and Hannah (née Aspinwall) Kortright.
-Elizabeth Monroe's paternal 2nd great grandfather, Cornelius Jansen Kortright, was born in Holland, Netherlands in the year of 1645, and immigrated to New York in the year of 1663.
-His father, Jan Bastiaenson Van Kortrijk, was also born in Holland, Netherlands in the year of 1618 and immigrated with his son to New York.
-Jan Bastiaenson's father, Bastiaen Van Kortrijk, was born in the city of Kortrijk in Flanders, Spanish Netherlands in the year of 1586, and immigrated to Holland, Netherlands in the year of 1615.
-Elizabeth's father was one of the founders of the New York Chamber of Commerce.
-During the Revolutionary War, he was part owner of several privateers fitted out at New York, and it has also been documented that he owned at least four slaves.
+Monroe was born in New York City on June 30, 1768, the youngest daughter of Lawrence Kortright, a wealthy merchant, and Hannah (née Aspinwall) Kortright.
+Elizabeth Monroe's paternal second great grandfather, Cornelius Jansen Kortright, was born in Holland, Netherlands, in 1645, and immigrated to New York in the year of 1663.
+His father, Jan Bastiaenson Van Kortrijk, was also born in Holland, Netherlands in 1618 and immigrated with his son to New York.
+Jan Bastiaenson's father, Bastiaen Van Kortrijk, was born in the city of Kortrijk in Flanders, Spanish Netherlands, in 1586, and immigrated to Holland, Netherlands, in 1615.
+Monroe's father was one of the founders of the New York Chamber of Commerce.
+During the American Revolutionary War, he was part owner of several privateers fitted out at New York, and it has also been documented that he enslaved at least four Black people.
 He purchased land tracts in what is now Delaware County, New York, and from the sale of this land the town of Kortright, New York, was formed.

-Elizabeth acquired social graces and elegance at an early age.
-She grew up in a household with four older siblings: Sarah, Hester, John and Mary.
-According to the parish records of Trinity Church, New York, Elizabeth's mother, Hannah, died on September 6 or 7, 1777, at the age of 39.
-The cause of death was recorded as resulting from Child Bed.
-An unidentified sibling of Elizabeth, age 13 months, succumbed to flux and fever a few days later.
-Mother and infant were both buried at St. George's Chapel in New York.
-At the time of their deaths, Elizabeth was nine years old.
+Monroe grew up in a household with four older siblings: Sarah, Hester, John and Mary.
+According to the parish records of Trinity Church, New York, Monroe's mother, Hannah, died on September 6 or 7, 1777, at the age of 39.
+The cause of death was recorded as resulting from childbed.
+An unidentified sibling of Monroe's, aged 13 months, succumbed to flux and fever a few days later.
+Hannah and the infant were both buried at St. George's Chapel in New York.
+At the time of their deaths, Monroe was nine years old.
 Her father never remarried.

-On August 3, 1778, almost a year after the death of Elizabeth's mother, the home of the Lawrence Kortright family was nearly destroyed by fire during a blaze which caused damage and destruction to fifty homes near Cruger's Wharf in lower Manhattan.
+On August 3, 1778, almost a year after the death of Monroe's mother, the home of the Lawrence Kortright family was nearly destroyed by fire during a blaze which caused damage and destruction to fifty homes near Cruger's Wharf in lower Manhattan.
 A historian later wrote that this blaze was due to the mismanagement of British troops while directing the firefighters.
-Elizabeth, age 10, with her father and siblings, survived the fire unscathed.
+Monroe, age 10, with her father and siblings, survived the fire unscathed.